Chethandc2014/swagger-wiki/java-jax-rs.md

 Next, you need to tell jersey how to find the [Resource Listing](Resource-Listing) class--this is done in one of two ways:

-1. If you use your `web.xml` to declare the packages to scan on startup of jersey, you will have something like this:
+One: If you use your `web.xml` to declare the packages to scan on startup of jersey, you will have something like this:

 ````
   <servlet>